Smpsnseun/pdsnd_github/README.md

 Project 3 of Programming for Data Science with Python

 ### Description
-Project Overview
-It's time to put what you've learned about version control and GitHub into practice!
-In this project, you'll be simulating a realistic workflow to refactor your previous BikeShare project using Git.
-Here's an overview of your tasks for this project.
+This project consisted in using Git and GitHub with a simulated workflow to refactor Project 2

 ### Files used
 bikeshare.py file